AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 which it is possible in all things to please God.
-If such was the life of Jesus, how can he be compared to mere charlatans, and why may we not believe that he was indeed God manifested in the flesh for the salvation of our race?\"[^232]
+If such was the life of Jesus, how can he be compared to mere charlatans, and why may we not believe that he was indeed God manifested in the flesh for the salvation of our race?"[^232]

-The historian Cave says: \"Celsus was an Epicurean philosopher contemporary with Lucian, the witty atheist, \* \* \* a man of wit and parts, and had all the advantages which learning, philosophy, and eloquence could add to him; but a severe and incurable enemy to the Christian religion, against which he wrote a book entitled (Greek),[^233] or \'The True Discourse,\' wherein he attempted Christianity with all the arts of insinuation, all the wicked reflections, virulent aspersions, plausible reasons, where-unto a man of parts and malice was capable to assault it.
-To this Origen returns a full and solid answer, in eight books; wherein, as he had the better cause, so he managed it with that strength of reason, clearness of argument, and convictive evidence of truth, that were there nothing else to testify the abilities of this great man, this book alone were enough to do it.\"
+The historian **Cave** says: \"Celsus was an Epicurean philosopher contemporary with Lucian, the witty atheist...a man of wit and parts, and had all the advantages which learning, philosophy, and eloquence could add to him; but a severe and incurable enemy to the Christian religion, against which he wrote a book entitled (Greek),[^233] or \'The True Discourse,\' wherein he attempted Christianity with all the arts of insinuation, all the wicked reflections, virulent aspersions, plausible reasons, where-unto a man of parts and malice was capable to assault it.
+To this Origen returns a full and solid answer, in eight books; wherein, as he had the better cause, so he managed it with that strength of reason, clearness of argument, and convictive evidence of truth, that were there nothing else to testify the abilities of this great man, this book alone were enough to do it."

-Eusebius declared that Origen \"not only answered all the objections that had ever been brought, but had supplied in anticipation answers to all that ever could be brought against Christianity.\" Celsus, the ablest of all the assailants of Christianity, wrote his \"True Discourse\" about a century before Origen\'s time.
+**Eusebius** declared that **Origen** "not only answered all the objections that had ever been brought, but had supplied in anticipation answers to all that ever could be brought against Christianity."
+Celsus, the ablest of all the assailants of Christianity, wrote his *True Discourse* about a century before Origen\'s time.
 It is the fountain whence the enemies of Christianity have obtained the materials for their attacks on the Christian religion.
-It garbles texts, confounds the different heresies with the accepted form of Christianity, and employs the keenest logic, the bitterest sarcasm, and all the weapons of the most accomplished and unscrupulous controversy, and exhausts learning, argument, irony, calumny, and all the skilled resources of one of the ablest of men in his assault on the new religion.
-Origen\'s reply, written AD, 249, proceeds on the ground already established by Clement: the essential relation between God and man; the universal operation of God\'s grace; the preparation for the Gospel by Paganism; the residence of the genius of divinity in each human soul; the resurrection of the soul rather than of the body, and the curative power of all the divine punishments.
+It garbles texts, confounds the different heresies with the accepted form of Christianity, and employs the keenest logic, the bitterest sarcasm, and all the weapons of the most accomplished and unscrupulous controversy, and exhausts learning, argument, irony, calumny, and all the skilled resources of one of the ablest of men in his assault on the new religion. **Origen**\'s reply, written in 249 AD, proceeds on the ground already established by **Clement**: the essential relation between God and man; the universal operation of God\'s grace; the preparation for the Gospel by Paganism;
+the residence of the genius of divinity in each human soul; the resurrection of the soul rather than of the body, and the curative power of all the divine punishments.
 He triumphantly meets Celsus on every point, argument with argument, invective with invective, satire with satire, and through all breathes a sublime and lofty spirit, immeasurably superior to that of his opponent.
 He leaves nothing of the great skeptic\'s unanswered.

-Among the points made by Celsus and thoroughly disposed of by Origen were some that have in recent years been presented: that there is nothing new in Christian teaching; that the pretended miracles were not by the supernatural act of God; that the prophecies were misapplied and unfulfilled; that Christ borrowed from Plato, etc.
+Among the points made by Celsus and thoroughly disposed of by **Origen** were some that have in recent years been presented: that there is nothing new in Christian teaching; that the pretended miracles were not by the supernatural act of God; that the prophecies were misapplied and unfulfilled; that Christ borrowed from Plato, etc.

-The first system of Christian theology ever framed --- let it never be forgotten --- was published by Origen, AD 230, and it declared universal restoration as the issue of the divine government; so that this eminent Universalist has the grand pre-eminence of being not only the founder of scientific Christian theology, but also the first great defender of the Christian religion against its assailants. \"De Principiis\" is a profound book, a fundamental and essential element of which is the doctrine of the universal restoration of all fallen beings to their original holiness and union with God.
+The first system of Christian theology ever framed --- let it never be forgotten --- was published by Origen, 230 AD, and it declared universal restoration as the issue of the divine government; so that this eminent Universalist has the grand pre-eminence of being not only the founder of scientific Christian theology, but also the first great defender of the Christian religion against its assailants. *De Principiis* is a profound book, a fundamental and essential element of which is the doctrine of the universal restoration of all fallen beings to their original holiness and union with God.

-Origen\'s most learned production was the \"Hexapla.\" He was twenty-eight years on this great Biblical work.
-The first form was the
-\"Tetrapla,\" containing in four columns the \"Septuagint,\" and the texts of Aquila, Symmachus, and Theodotion.
-This he enlarged into
-\"Hexapla\" with the Hebrew text in both Hebrew and Greek letters.
+**Origen**\'s most learned production was the *Hexapla*.
+He was twenty-eight years on this great Biblical work.
+The first form was the *Tetrapla*, containing in four columns the *Septuagint*, and the texts of **Aquila**, **Symmachus**, and **Theodotion**.
+This he enlarged into *Hexapla* with the Hebrew text in both Hebrew and Greek letters.
 Many of the books of the Bible had two additional columns, and some a seventh Greek version.
-This was the \"Octapla.\" This immense monument of learning and industry consisted of fifty volumes.
+This was the *Octapla*.
+This immense monument of learning and industry consisted of fifty volumes.
 It was never transcribed, and perished, probably destroyed by the Arabs in the destruction of the Alexandrian Library.[^234]

-Origen was of medium height, but of such vigor and physical endurance that he acquired the title Adamantius, the man of steel, or adamant.
+**Origen** was of medium height, but of such vigor and physical endurance that he acquired the title Adamantius, the man of steel, or adamant.
 But he constantly wore a demeanor of benignity and majesty, of kindliness and sanctity, that won all with whom he came in contact.

 ## Quotation of Origen\'s Language.

-The following statements from the pen of Origen, and abstracts of his views by eminent authors of different creeds, will show the great scholar\'s ideas of human destiny.
+The following statements from the pen of **Origen**, and abstracts of his views by eminent authors of different creeds, will show the great scholar\'s ideas of human destiny.
 Many more than are here given might be presented, but enough are quoted to demonstrate beyond a peradventure that the great philosopher and divine, the equally great scholar and saint, was a Universalist.
-There is no little difficulty in reaching Origen\'s opinions on some topics --- happily not on man\'s final destiny --- in consequence of most of his works existing only in Latin translations confessedly inaccurate.
-He complained of perversions while living, and warned against misconstruction.[^235] But no believer in endless punishment can claim the sanction of his great name.
+There is no little difficulty in reaching **Origen**\'s opinions on some topics --- happily not on man\'s final destiny --- in consequence of most of his works existing only in Latin translations confessedly inaccurate.
+He complained of perversions while living and warned against misconstruction.[^235] But no believer in endless punishment can claim the sanction of his great name.

-He writes: \"The end of the world, then, and the final consummation will take place when everyone shall be subjected to punishment for his sins;
+He writes: "The end of the world, then, and the final consummation will take place when everyone shall be subjected to punishment for his sins;
 a time which God alone knows, when he will bestow on each one what he deserves.
 We think, indeed, that the goodness of God, through his Christ, may recall all his creatures to one end, even his enemies being conquered and subdued.
-For thus says Holy Scripture, \'The Lord said to my Lord, sit thou at my right hand, until I make thine enemies thy footstool.\' And if the meaning of the prophet be less clear, we may ascertain it from the apostle Paul, who speaks more openly, thus: \'For Christ must reign until he has put all enemies under his feet.\' But even if that unreserved declaration of the apostle do not sufficiently inform us what is meant by \'enemies being placed under his feet,\' listen to what he says in the following words: \'For all things must be put under him.\' What, then, is this 'putting under' by which all things must be made subject to Christ?
+For thus says Holy Scripture, 'The Lord said to my Lord, sit thou at my right hand, until I make thine enemies thy footstool.'
+And if the meaning of the prophet be less clear, we may ascertain it from the apostle Paul, who speaks more openly, thus: 'For Christ must reign until he has put all enemies under his feet.'
+But even if that unreserved declaration of the apostle do not sufficiently inform us what is meant by 'enemies being placed under his feet,' listen to what he says in the following words: 'For all things must be put under him.'
+What, then, is this 'putting under' by which all things must be made subject to Christ?
 I am of opinion that it is this very subjection by which we also wish to be subject to him, by which the apostles also were subject, and all the saints who have been followers of Christ.
 For the word 'subjection,' by which we are subject to Christ, indicates that the salvation which proceeds from him belongs to his subjects, agreeably to the declaration of David, \'Shall not my soul be subject unto God?
-From him Cometh my salvation.'\" \* \* \* \"Seeing, then, that such is the end, when all enemies will be subdued to Christ, when death--- the last enemy--- shall be destroyed, and when the kingdom shall be delivered up by Christ (to whom all things are subject) to God the Father; let us, I say, from such an end as this, contemplate the beginnings of things.\" \* \* \* \"The apostolic teaching is that the soul, having a substance and lite of its own, shall, after its departure from the world, be rewarded according to its deserts, being destined to obtain either an inheritance of eternal life and blessedness, if its actions shall have procured this for it, or to be delivered up to eternal fire and punishments, if the guilt of its crimes shall have brought it down to this.\"[^236]
+From him Cometh my salvation.'" ...
+"Seeing, then, that such is the end, when all enemies will be subdued to Christ, when death--- the last enemy--- shall be destroyed, and when the kingdom shall be delivered up by Christ (to whom all things are subject) to God the Father; let us, I say, from such an end as this, contemplate the beginnings of things."
+...
+"The apostolic teaching is that the soul, having a substance and lite of its own, shall, after its departure from the world, be rewarded according to its deserts, being destined to obtain either an inheritance of eternal life and blessedness, if its actions shall have procured this for it, or to be delivered up to eternal fire and punishments, if the guilt of its crimes shall have brought it down to this."[^236]

-Unquestionably Origen, in the original Greek of which the Latin translation only exists, here used "aionios" (inaccurately rendered everlasting and eternal in the New Testament) in the sense of limited duration; and fire, as an emblem of purification, for he says:
+Unquestionably Origen, in the original Greek of which the Latin translation only exists, here used "*aionios*" (inaccurately rendered everlasting and eternal in the New Testament) in the sense of limited duration; and fire, as an emblem of purification, for he says:

-\"When thou hearest of the wrath of God, believe not that this wrath and indignation are passions of God; they are condescensions of language designed to convert and improve the child. \* \* \* So God is described as angry, and says that he is indignant, in order that thou mayest convert and be improved, while in fact he is not angry.\"[^237]
+"When you hear of the wrath of God, believe not that this wrath and indignation are passions of God; they are condescensions of language designed to convert and improve the child....
+So God is described as angry, and says that he is indignant, in order that you may convert and be improved, while in fact he is not angry."[^237]

 Origen severely condemns those who cherish unworthy thoughts of God, regarding him, he says, as possessing a disposition that would be a